MileHacker Logo

 • Accessibility Services: General public transport is not highly accessible, but newer underground stations present improvements.

-• Private Arrangements: Pre-booking accessible taxis or private vehicles is recommended for mobility needs.
+• Private Arrangements: Pre-booking accessible taxis or private vehicles is a good idea for mobility needs.

 Navigating with Ease